jefo/dlg-ngind/README.md

 - `playbook.md` - Development roadmap
 - `ProcessUserInputUseCase.md` - Key use case documentation

+## New Bounded Context
+- `packages/booking` - Booking context for appointment scheduling

 ## Immediate Goal
 Create a lead qualification bot that will be linked from our kwork listing to qualify leads and drive them to book a free consultation.